The Cold War

 The End of the Cold War

-race and threatened to imbalance MAD.
-The resulting spending on arms nearly
+escalated the arms race and threatened to imbalance MAD.
+The resulting spending

-destroyed both the US and Soviet economies, but in the end the pressure of
+on arms nearly destroyed both the US and Soviet economies, but in the end the

-the arms race forced tensions in the Soviet system to the surface.
-The emergence
+pressure of the arms race forced tensions in the Soviet system to the surface.

-last effort to save the Soviet system but failed.
-Communist dominance of central
+was a last effort to save the Soviet system but failed.
+Communist dominance

 Revolution and its accompanying relatively peaceful revolutions of 1989